Basic education in the arts, equality and Sámi communities - Basic education in the arts, equality and Sámi communities - Artsequal

-Based on research conducted in 2016 as part of the Academy of Finland funded ArtsEqual Research Initiative, the paper Basic Education in The Arts, Equality, And Sámi Communities in Finland by Alexis Anja Kallio presents some considerations for institutions and educators to further equality in extracurricular music education from the perspectives of Sámi communities.
+Based on research conducted in 2016, the paper Basic Education in The Arts, Equality, And Sámi Communities in Finland by Alexis Anja Kallio presents some considerations for institutions and educators to further equality in extracurricular music education from the perspectives of Sámi communities.

 A recent (2017) report compiled by the Sámi Norwegian National Advisory Unit on Mental Health and Substance Abuse and the Saami Council outlines significant concerns for the mental health and wellbeing of Sámi people in Finland.